 Downy Mildew of Coleus

-Downy mildew of coleus is caused by a species of the oomycete Peronospora.
+Downy mildew of coleus is caused by the oomycete Peronospora choii.
 The disease was first detected in New York and Louisiana in 2005, and by the following year it could be found throughout most of the United States.
 It has also been reported in Japan, Germany, and the U.K. The pathogen was originally thought to be Peronospora lamii, which causes downy mildew on mint; however, genetic studies have found that it is distinctly different from P. lamii and from P. belbahrii, which causes downy mildew of basil.